If one thing is likely to start a passionate gear discussion, it’s hiking and backpacking footwear.

 This text was originally posted on the excellent minimalist footwear site www.toesalad.com in August 2011 if you are looking for minimalist shoes, Toe Salad is an excellent place to go to.

 For this version I’ve revised, changed and updated the text.
-It now includes my experiences over the past year.
+It now includes my experiences up to January 2020.

 If you’ve got any questions or comments why not post a reply below?